 Enter words from the title of the article that you want to look up.
 For tips on search syntax, see General/keyword search.

-Enter any additional words that must appear alone or in combination in the title, abstract, or main text of the returned papers.
+Enter any additional words that must appear alone or in combination in the title, abstract, or other key fields of the returned papers.
+It is equivalent to the PubMed [Text Words] field.
 This can be used to narrow down the search for a specific set of papers.
 For tips on search syntax, see General/keyword search.

 Perform the search.
 If possible, the search is satisfied from the local Publish or Perish cache; this saves time and reduces the load on PubMed.
 If no cache entry for the search exists or the entry is older than the maximum cache age, then the search is forwarded to PubMed.
 After the results are received from PubMed, the local cache is automatically refreshed.